 Cindy Schaufeld’s philanthropic mentoring started when she was very young.
 Her mom helped those in need in our community by giving her time, cooking, and love.
 Her mom would bring her along as she visited community sites and helped those who needed it.
 Cindy observed and absorbed everything her mom did which led to her joining the board at All Ages Read Together.
 At her first classroom observation, Cindy felt the same passion and love that her mom did when she was giving back to her community.
 Cindy believes great things happen when we give our time, effort, and love to our communities!
 Her favorite book is Where the Wild Things Are by Maurice Sendak.

 Director, Debbie White

 Debbie White is an experienced elementary school teacher who has a passion for reading.
-She holds a Bachelor of Science in Elementary Education from the Indiana University of Pennsylvania and a Master of Science degree in School Guidance and Counseling from The John Hopkins University.
+She holds a Bachelor of Science in Elementary Education from the Indiana University of Pennsylvania and a Master of Science degree in School Guidance and Counseling from John Hopkins University.
 Professionally, Debbie was a teacher in an early childhood education school before moving to Maryland to teach for Montgomery County Public Schools.
 During her 10-year tenure, she taught first and fourth grades.
 Debbie continues to inspire lifelong readers through her volunteer work – starting book clubs at her children’s school, setting up lending libraries at shelters in Washington, DC., and leading reading readiness programs at various sites.
-One of her favorite picture book authors is Kevin Henkes, the characters and storylines in Chrysanthemum, A Weekend with Wendell, Owen, and other titles that are so relatable to children.
+One of her favorite picture book authors is Kevin Henkes, the characters and storylines in Chrysanthemum, A Weekend with Wendell, Owen, and other titles are so relatable to children.

 Equal Employment Opportunity